 solution to convert a desert into a farmland with the Nano clay technology.

-Actually it was Ole Sivertson, the chief executive of desert control of Norway developed it.
-According to Ole Sivertson, the presence of clay in the right proportion
+Actually it was Ole Sivertsen, the chief executive of desert control of Norway developed it.
+According to Ole Sivertsen, the presence of clay in the right proportion

 can change the unproductive desert "from sand to hope".